pawelkruzynski/docs/pages/cloud/dedicated/firewall_network/guide.en-asia.md

 >
 > The Network Firewall protects the IPs that are associated with a machine.
 You must therefore configure each IP separately; it is not possible to configure the server as a whole.

-the network firewall protects the IP associated to a machine.
-If you have a server with multiple IP addresses attached to it, you must configure the firewall on each IP seperately as the firewall rules configured on the main IP will not apply to the other.
+[The Network Firewall protects the IP associated to a machine.
+If you have a server with multiple IP addresses attached to it, you must configure the firewall on each IP seperately as the firewall rules configured on the main IP of the server will not apply to the others.]
 >

 In the OVHcloud Control Panel, click on the `Bare Metal Cloud`{.action} menu and open `IP`{.action}.
 You can use the drop-down menu underneath **"My public IP addresses and associated services"** to filter your services according to category.